Some of you may be thinking, “Why would anyone do this to themselves?”

 The teacher is available to meet students privately between 12 Noon and 1:00 p.m.
 Questions may also be asked in public between 9:00 and 9:30 p.m. in the meditation hall.
 The interview and question times are for clarifying the technique and for questions arising from the evening discourses.

 All students must observe Noble Silence from the beginning of the course until the morning of the last full day.
 Noble Silence means silence of body, speech, and mind.
-Any form of communication with fellow student, whether by gestures, sign language, written notes, etc., is prohibited.
+Any form of communication with fellow students, whether by gestures, sign language, written notes, etc., is prohibited.

 Students may, however, speak with the teacher whenever necessary and they may approach the management with any problems related to food, accommodation, health, etc. But even these contacts should be kept to a minimum.
 Students should cultivate the feeling that they are working in isolation.